scramjetorg/transform-hub/bdd/README.md

 ![ava1](../images/ava1.png)

-If you add `-w` a the end of the command above the test will run automatically after every change you make in the test, eg.:
+If you add `-w` a the end of the command above the test will run automatically after every change you make in the test, e.g.:

     npx ava runner.spec.ts -m "Stop sequence" -w